Rock Climbing and Abseiling

 For a unique and breathtaking descent, take on the world's highest commercial abseil down the Gordon Dam wall and watch the wilderness far below.

-Climb up or abseil on majestic Mount Wellington, just a stone's throw from Hobart, or travel further afield to Freycinet Peninsula for coastal cliff climbs and amazing sea views.
+Climb up or abseil majestic Mount Wellington, just a stone's throw from Hobart, or travel further afield to Freycinet Peninsula for coastal cliff climbs and amazing sea views.

-In the north, there are climbs in the Fingal Valley and at Ben Lomond National Park - in fact, you'll find great climbing in most of Tasmania's national parks and reserves.
+In the north, there are climbs in the Fingal Valley and at Ben Lomond National Park; in fact you'll find great climbing in most of Tasmania's national parks and reserves.